protesilaos/my-website/_commentary/2022-02-12-dog-misconceptions.md

 either.
 Which implies that it lacks confidence in its own means and will be anxious and/or aggressive in various circumstances.
 For small dogs, this may not pose a problem.
-The dog is still a threat, though a minor one given its relative lack of sheer strength.
+The dog is still a threat, though a minor one given its lack of sheer strength.
 Whereas a powerful breed with the same maladjusted behaviour is a potent threat and, by extension, its human is, perhaps unwillingly, a menace to society.

 To summarise: